 Virtually all aspects of the energy transportation pipeline industry are regulated to some extent by federal, state, and local agencies.

-The Pipeline and Hazardous Materials Safety Administration (PHMSA) is the primary federal regulatory agency responsible for ensuring that pipelines are safe, reliable, and environmentally sound.
-From the federal level, we oversee the development and implementation of regulations concerning pipeline construction, maintenance and operation, and we share these responsibilities with our state regulatory partners.
+The Pipeline and Hazardous Materials Safety Administration (PHMSA) is the primary Federal Administration responsible for ensuring that pipelines are safe, reliable, and environmentally sound.
+We oversee the development and implementation of regulations concerning pipeline construction, maintenance and operation, and we share these responsibilities with our state regulatory partners.
 The pipeline safety regulations implement the laws found in the U.S. Code.